tweedegolf/storage-abstraction/README.md

 ```

 > [!WARNING]
-> This method can return urls for Amazon S3 but *not* for S3 compatible cloud services like R2.
+> This method cannot return public urls for Cloudflare R2.
+You have to use the Cloudflare R2 web console to create public url.
+Therefor this method always return the signed url if you use the Amazon S3 adapter to access Cloudflare R2.

 > [!WARNING]
 > This method is deprecated: please use `getPublicURL` or `getSignedURL`.